The Quintic Wave Equation with Kelvin-Voigt Damping: Strichartz estimates, Well-posedness and Global Stabilization: Introduction

+When we squeeze the wave, the energy doesn't change!
+The conservation of energy in the system imposes no limitation on concentration.
+Physically, the wave realizes that it can shrink its radius of action to the size of an atom ($\lambda \to \infty$) and vibrate at infinite frequencies, packing all the initial energy $E_0$ into a geometric Dirac delta, without expending a single joule more of total energy.
+The PDE has no repulsive mechanism to prevent the collapse of the wave packet.
+The same happens with the kinetic energy.

+{\bf The Consequence:}~This is why, at high frequencies, the problem arises.
+Since energy does not prevent the concentration of infinite frequencies, the wave packet can create these Dirac delta-type singularities out of thin air (the geometric blow-up-see figure below).
+And that is precisely why, as we will show next, our move to {\bf switch Kelvin-Voigt damping} with smooth multipliers ({\bf smooth spectral operators}) is so good: we use the fact that the {\bf energy tail} (of the series) converges to zero in the limit, {\bf \em cutting off the "fuel" before the wave can build its Dirac delta singularity!}

-We would like to emphasize that in the article \cite{Cavalcanti2024} by the authors of the present article, our main objective was to show that the Strichartz estimates of Blair, Smith, and Sogge \cite{BlairSmithSogge2009}, together with the unique continuation principle due to Duyckaerts, Zhang, and Zuazua \cite{Duyckaerts}, constitute the precise tools for obtaining well-posedeness as well as exponential decay of energy of the quintic wave equation subjected a localized frictional damping $a(x) u_t$.
+\begin{remark} "We take this opportunity to clarify that in our previous work \cite{Cavalcanti2024}, the well-posedness framework via Galerkin's method for small data was implicitly assumed.
+Indeed, our main objective was to show that the Strichartz estimates of Blair, Smith, and Sogge \cite{BlairSmithSogge2009}, together with the unique continuation principle due to Duyckaerts, Zhang, and Zuazua \cite{Duyckaerts}, constitute the precise tools for obtaining well-posedeness as well as exponential decay of energy of the quintic wave equation subjected a localized frictional damping $a(x) u_t$.
 For this reason, we assumed, without any explicit mention, that Galerkin's method would work well for small datasets and that, for large datasets taken in bounded sets of phase space, $H_0^1\times L^2$, we would need to prove (or assume) that we have a Shatah and Struwe solution, as done in \cite{Kalantarov}, \cite{Laurent}, although we did cite those references.
 Since our primary focus was on exponential decay, we did not mention this fact.
-Therefore, we would like to apologize to the readers for this oversight. \end{remark}
+Consequently, the present work formalizes and extends those foundational assumptions." \end{remark}

 The article by Burq, Lebeau, and Planchon (in short BLP) \cite{BurqLebeauPlanchon} or Blair, Smith, and Sogge (BSS) \cite{BlairSmithSogge2009} does not guarantee the uniform boundedness of Strichartz estimates for the Galerkin method approximations.
 Let's explain exactly where the calculation stalls and why the literature avoids Galerkin at this specific step, going straight to the 'wound' of harmonic analysis: The Spectral Projector Problem in $L^p$.
 In the classical Galerkin method, we project the equation onto a finite-dimensional space using the orthogonal projector $P_m$, which is an "abrupt" spectral cut on the first $m$ eigenvectors of the Dirichlet Laplacian.
 To obtain a Strichartz estimate for the approximate solution $u_m$, you apply Duhamel's formula to the projected equation: The problem lies in the non-linear term $P_m( u_m^5)$.
 To close the estimate, we use the Strichartz bounds of the linear operator, which the BLP actually proves to hold in bounded domains.
 For this, we need the projector $P_m$ to be uniformly bounded in the spatial $L^p$ spaces required by the Strichartz duals (for example, something other than $p=2$).